Business model

 Our project phases

-Eurobattery Minerals has a project process that is divided in six different stages; exploration, resource definition, scoping study, feasibility study, development and production.
-The company has several ongoing and parallel battery minerals projects in the different stages of the process.
-Typically, around six in the exploration and drilling stages and two to three projects in resource definition, scooping- and feasibility study that transforms to development and production stages.
+Eurobattary Minerals has a project process that is divided in six different stages; exploration, resource definition, scoping study, feasibility study, development and production.
+As of 2026, the Company has two ongoing mineral projects in different stages of the process.

 Exploration